astropy/astropy/docs/imageutils/scaling.rst

 Intervals and Normalization
 ===========================

-Several classes are provided for determining intervals and for scaling values in this interval to the [0:1] range.
+Several classes are provided for determining intervals and for normalizing values in this interval to the [0:1] range.
 One of the simplest examples is the :class:`~imageutils.scaling.MinMaxInterval` which determines the limits of the values based on the minimum and maximum values in the array.
 The class is